Se Habla Español | Available 24/7

 Domestic violence is a serious crime under the Illinois Domestic Violence Act.
 It is an offense committed against a family or household member.
 Domestic violence convictions have serious, permanent consequences on your personal life, including a criminal record.

-Read on to find out more about domestic violence charges.
+Read on to find out more about domestic violence charges in Illinois, the legal justification for such crimes, and how to defend against them.

 Under Illinois law, a domestic violence claim involves the following relationships: